matthewgilbert/pdblp/doc/tutorial.rst

 Notice that when ``con.debug == True`` that the Response and Request messages are printed to stdout.
 This can be quite useful for debugging but gets annoying for normal use, so let's turn it off and get some more data.
-This time we request two fields which returns a DataFrame with a MultiIndex
+This time we request two fields which returns a DataFrame with a MultiIndex by default.

 .. ipython:: python